panzerdp/dmitripavlutin.com/content/posts/088-event-delegation/index.md

 #### Step 2.
 Attach the event listener to the parent element

 `document.getElementById('buttons') .addEventListener('click', handler)` attaches the event listener to the parent element of buttons.
-This event listener reacts also to buttons clicks because the *button click event bubbles through ancestors* (thanks to the event propagation).
+This listener reacts to buttons clicks because the *button click event bubbles through ancestors* (thanks to the event propagation).

 #### Step 3.
 Use *event.target* to select the target element

 When a button is clicked, the handler function is invoked with an argument: the `event` object.
-The property `event.target` accesses the element upon which the event has been dispatched, which in the example is a button:
+The property `event.target` is the element upon which the event has been dispatched, which in the example is a button:

 ```javascript{3}
   // ...